raspberrypi/raspiraw/README.md

 	$

 [raw2ogg2anim ](tools/raw2ogg2anim) is script allowing you to create a .ogg video and an animated .gif.
 Specify output file prefix for .ogg video and .anim.gif animated gif created.
-The specify frame start and stop index as well, and the target framerate.
+Then specify frame start and stop index as well, and the target framerate.
 Optionally you can add "d" argument for stretching each frame by factor of 2 vertically before generation of output.

 	$ ~/raspiraw/tools/raw2ogg2anim
 	format: raw2ogg2anim vname first last fps [d]